AnthonyMusgrove/Emby-ScripterX/README.md

 Run custom external application or script (batch/bash) on various events within the Emby Server.

 ### Installation

+#### Emby Server Plugin Catalog (recommended)

+It is recommended that you install Emby Scripter-X via your Plugins catalog in your Emby Server Dashboard.
+This will ensure your Emby Media Server will keep this plugin up to date every time we release a new version.

+#### Manual Installation

 To install Emby-ScripterX, simply copy the Emby-ScripterX.dll to your plugin directory and restart your Emby Server.
 This plugin supports Windows, Linux and Mac OSX based installations.

 ### Configuration